Sheldon-Lloyd/Cyber.Beast/comic/makkusu/7/readme.md

 ## Act 3
 Airiona and Makkusu are in cyberspace while the 22?.3 championships is going on

-The announcer talks about how team Miniajax has not won a championship match since becoming a Cybervator and that she is a disappointment as a Xybrid Cybervator and will likely lose against Ace and Alex who might be retiring after this fight as he might become the next BluNet cheif.
+The announcer talks about how team Miniajax has not won a championship match since becoming a Cybervator and that she is a disappointment as a Xybrid Cybervator and will likely lose against Ace and Alex who might be retiring after this fight as he might become the next BluNet chief.

 The satellite in which Minia and Jax is fighting on malfunctions causing Minia to fall back down to earth